gidavies/WebAppDevOpsLab/README.md

 <img src="images/L2_1.png" width="624"/>
 2. There are a range of build templates available, including non-Microsoft technologies but for this example select the ASP.NET template and click Apply.
 <img src="images/L2_2.png" width="624"/>
 3. The template creates a build definition with a number of tasks added.
 Select the Process task which states that some settings need attention.
 You will need to select the build agent where you want to run this build.
-You can choose to run the builds on an-premise agent or use the agents hosted on Azure.
+You can choose to run the builds using an on-premise agent or use the agents hosted on Azure.
 We will use the Hosted VS2017 agent as it has the .NET framework and all other components that are required to build the app.
 <img src="images/L2_3.png" width="624"/>
 4. The template restores any dependencies using NuGet, builds the solution, runs any unit tests and then publishes the output.
 This should be ready to use, so for now test the build by clicking Save & Queue.
 <img src="images/L2_4.png" width="624"/>